 For listeners who have difficulty receiving National or Concert, or who want to receive National in better than AM quality, both services are also available on the Sky Digital network.

-Radio New Zealand National and Radio New Zealand Concert are both available on Freeview.
+RNZ National and RNZ Concert are both available on Freeview.

-Freeview is available either by UHF aerial (to receive the terrestrial service, also called Freeview HD) or by satellite.
-Satellite allows the service to reach 100% of the country while the terrestrial service that carries Radio New Zealand National and Radio New Zealand Concert is available to about 75% of the population.
-RNZ's Freeview HD coverage is expected to be extended to all areas by the end of January 2016.
+Freeview HD is available either by UHF aerial or by satellite.
+Satellite allows the service to reach 100% of the country while the terrestrial service that carries RNZ National and RNZ Concert is available to about 86% of the population.
+At this stage RNZ Concert is not available on Freeview HD in Taranaki.

-A Freeview receiver is required to convert the digital signals into pictures and sound.
-Most new TVs have Freeview receivers built in, or you can buy a separate receiver to connect to your television.
+A Freeview HD receiver is required to convert the digital signals into pictures and sound.
+All new TVs have Freeview HD receivers built in, or you can buy a separate receiver to connect to your older television.

-Consumers have to pay for the one-off cost of buying the receiver, and an aerial or satellite dish if they don't have one, but after that it is free, there is no ongoing subscription.
+Consumers have to pay a one-off cost for the receiver, and an aerial or satellite dish if they don't have one, but after that it is free, there is no ongoing subscription.

-Radio New Zealand National is available in stereo on the terrestrial Freeview service.
+RNZ National is available in stereo on the terrestrial Freeview HD service.

 The Freeview website has more information.